Lattice homomorphisms between weak orders: Introduction

 \begin{theorem} Let $(W,S)$ and $(W',S)$ be finite Coxeter systems with $m'(r,s)\le m(r,s)$ for each pair $r,s\in S$.
 For each $\set{r,s}\subseteq S$, fix a surjective homomorphism $\eta_\set{r,s}$ from $W_{\set{r,s}}$ to $W'_{\set{r,s}}$ with $\eta_\set{r,s}(r)=r$ and $\eta_\set{r,s}(s)=s$.
 Then there is at most one homomorphism $\eta:W\to W'$ such that the restriction of $\eta$ to $W_{\set{r,s}}$ equals $\eta_\set{r,s}$ for each pair $r,s\in S$. \end{theorem} As will be apparent in Section~\ref{dihedral sec}, for each pair $\set{r,s}\subseteq S$ with $r\neq s$, there are exactly $\binom{a}{b}^2$ choices of $\eta_\set{r,s}$, where $a=m(r,s)-2$ and $b=m(r,s)-m'(r,s)$.
 In Example~\ref{miraculous}, there are four ways to choose all of the maps $\eta_\set{r,s}$: For both pairs $r,s$ with $m(r,s)\le 3$, we must choose the identity map.
 For the pair $r,s$ with $m(r,s)=4$ and $m'(r,s)=3$, there are four choices, corresponding to the four ways to contract one ``left'' side edge and one ``right'' side edge in the octagonal interval of Figure~\ref{weakB3diagram}.a.
 Theorem~\ref{diagram uniqueness} says, in particular, that in the example there are at most four homomorphisms that fix $S$ pointwise.

-Combining Theorem~\ref{diagram uniqueness} with Theorem~\ref{para factor} leads immediately to the following more general statement. \begin{cor} Let $W$ and $W'$ be finite Coxeter groups.
-A surjective homomorphism from the weak order on $W$ to the weak order on $W'$ is determined by its restrictions to rank-two standard parabolic subgroups. \end{cor}
+Combining Theorem~\ref{diagram uniqueness} with Theorem~\ref{para factor} leads immediately to the following more general statement. \begin{corollary} Let $W$ and $W'$ be finite Coxeter groups.
+A surjective homomorphism from the weak order on $W$ to the weak order on $W'$ is determined by its restrictions to rank-two standard parabolic subgroups. \end{corollary}

 The statement of Theorem~\ref{diagram uniqueness} on the uniqueness of compressive homomorphisms, given their restrictions to rank-two standard parabolic subgroups, is remarkably close to being an existence and uniqueness theorem, in the sense that the phrase ``at most one'' can almost be replaced with ``exactly one.''
 The only exceptions arise when $W$ has a standard parabolic subgroup of type $H_3$ such that the corresponding standard parabolic subgroup of $W'$ is of type $B_3$.
 In particular, adding the hypothesis that $W$ and $W'$ are crystallographic turns Theorem~\ref{diagram uniqueness} into an existence and uniqueness theorem (stated as Theorem~\ref{existence uniqueness crys}).
 Less generally, when $W$ and $W'$ are simply laced meaning that all edges in their diagrams are unlabeled), the existence and uniqueness theorem holds, and in fact this simply laced version of the theorem (Corollary~\ref {existence uniqueness simply}) has a uniform proof, given in Sections~\ref{erase edge sec}--\ref{shard sec}.
 The remainder of the classification is proved, type-by-type in the classification of finite Coxeter groups, in Sections~\ref{dihedral sec}, \ref{Bn Sn+1 sec}, and \ref{exceptional sec}.